-Fort Drum, N.Y. — Lendlease, the exclusive developer for the Department of Defense’s only privatized lodging portfolio, began construction on the second hotel in the U.S. using cross-laminated timber (CLT).
+Fort Drum, N.Y. — Lendlease, the exclusive developer for the Department of Defense’s only privatized lodging portfolio, began construction on the second mid-sized hotel in the U.S. using cross-laminated timber (CLT).
 The hotel, located on Fort Drum in Watertown, N.Y., is part of Lendlease’s more than 12,000-room Privatized Army Lodging (PAL) portfolio.
 Lendlease completed the first CLT hotel in the country in March of 2016, also part of the company’s PAL portfolio.

 Made of several layers of pressed lumber board stacked in alternating directions, CLT offers builders maximized strength and durability with added sustainability and conservation benefits.
 CLT provides an exceptional exterior wall performance for the building envelope, and the hotel’s design is compliant with the Unified Facilities Criteria (UFC) Anti-Terrorism Force Protection requirements for blast performance and progressive collapse.

 “The Army’s partnership with Lendlease has allowed for an expansion of resources and expertise that benefits our service members and government workers across the country,” said Paul Cramer, Deputy Assistant Secretary of the Army for Installations, Energy and Environment.
 “CLT has proven to be a reliable and sustainable building material, and we’re excited to expand our use within the PAL program.”

 “The PAL program was established to bring quality lodging facilities to US Army installations, and we’ve taken that scope of work a step further to ensure we’re not only delivering quality facilities, but also sustainable facilities that will serve the Army well into the future,” said Gretchen Griffin, Senior Vice President and General Manager of Lendlease’s lodging program.
 “We’re very proud of every aspect of this project.”